dariooddenino/purescript-simple-ajax/README.md

 - `HTTPError` containing the common http errors
 - `AjaxError` which extends `HTTPError` to add json parsing errors

-By using that library's function, it's possible to match on them:
+By using `Variant`'s functions, it's possible to match on them:

 ```purs
 let error =